kumbulanit/t-sql/tech company/untitled/Module 16 - Programming with T-SQL/Lesson1_T-SQL_Programming_Elements.md

     -- Mathematical comparisons
     COUNT(CASE WHEN e.BaseSalary > (
-        SELECT AVG(BaseSalary) FROM Employees WHERE IsActive = 1
+        SELECT AVG(e.BaseSalary) FROM Employees WHERE IsActive = 1
     ) THEN 1 END) AS AboveAverageSalaryEmployees,

     -- Date comparisons